Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 You are in luck!
 This is meant to be lumpy!!

-I will say, the MOST IMPORTANT part of this onion sauce (besides a good quality wine) is caramelizing the onions.
+I will say, that the MOST IMPORTANT part of this onion sauce (besides a good quality wine) is caramelizing the onions.
 You cannot rush this part.

 How To Caramelize Onions